denniswien/Ubrert-Braine-Wonderlofmenhancenmanon/README.md

 ![alt tag](http://www.interload.co.il/upload/8520608.PNG)

 Make sure you are in the branch you opened.
-And edit the file you want
+And choose the file you want to edit

 ![alt tag](http://www.interload.co.il/upload/7158731.PNG)